CHC50113 Diploma of Early Childhood Education and Care

 Course Structure: There are 28 units of competency in this qualification, consisting of 23 Core Units and 5 Electives.

 CHCDIV002 Promote Aboriginal and/or Torres Strait Islander Cultural safety

 CHCPRT001 Identify and respond to children and young people at risk

-HLTAID004 Provide an emergency first aid response in an Education and Care setting
+HLTAID004 Provide an emergency first aid response in an education and care

 CHCECE004 Promote and provide healthy food and drinks